Menus for midnight — Lisbon's favourite late-night restaurants.

 Lisbon Local Expert

-Lisbon wakes up after dark and there are plenty of late-night restaurants catering for hungry insomniacs.
+Lisbon thrives after dark and there are plenty of late-night restaurants catering for hungry insomniacs.
 In a city renowned for its nightlife, an evening out means eating out, and there’s an appetising choice of midnight menus to tempt the seriously wide-awake.
-The delicious steaks at La Paparrucha in Príncipe Real are served with memorable (night time) views of the capital.
-Taberma Moderna, at the other end of the city in Santa Apolónia, wins with its gin bar ambiance and intimate, shoebox terrace.
-Galeto, a funky 60’s diner near Saldanha district, rustles up tasty comfort food into the small hours.
-For fine river views and an illuminated suspension bridge, bag a deck table at 5 Oceanos at lively dockside Santo Amaro.
-Late-night revellers also converge on Pedro e o Lobo, a trendy eatery snuggled up in Principe Real renowned for its affordable haute cuisine.
+The steak in pepper sauce served at Café de São Bento is a house speciality, and here you can dine till 2am.
+Another after-hours culinary institution is Galeto, a funky 60’s diner in the city’s Saldanha district that rustles up tasty comfort food almost around the clock.
+Meanwhile over in Príncipe Real, the delicious steaks at La Paparrucha are served with memorable views of the capital that are especially evocative at night.
 Some of Lisbon’s best seafood is prepared at Ribadouro – a favourite city-centre haunt for theatregoers seeking post-show sustenance.
-Larger groups should seek the spotlight inside Kais, an unusual restaurant converted from a warehouse situated near Cais do Sodré that looks quite beautiful in the dark.
-The nearby Portugalia also overlooks the river and enjoys a loyal clientele.
-Another favourite with the Portuguese is Cervejaria Trindade in Chiado, which is always busy after midnight.
-And tucked away in Lisbon’s oldest quarter is Alfama is Santo António de Alfama.
-Half the fun is finding it in the dark amongst the winding streets and narrow alleys.
+Taberna Moderna, located near Santa Apolónia, wins with its low light gin bar ambiance.
+Late night revellers with a nose for a good wine should head for By the Wine, where the regional gastronomy is matched with a fine selection of reds and whites.
+Larger groups however should seek out Kais, an unusual restaurant converted from a waterfront warehouse situated near Cais do Sodré.
+The nearby Portugalia also overlooks the river and enjoys a loyal clientele, while another local draw is the cavernous Cervejaria Trindade in Chiado – always busy after midnight.
+And tucked away in Alfama is Santo António de Alfama.
+Half the fun is finding this lovely late-night venue among the winding streets and narrow alleys.

 A cherished culinary institution and a noted cultural landmark, this cavernous beer hall and restaurant enjoy an illustrious history.
 The building stands on the site of a former monastery, later a brewery.
 The beer is no longer made on the premises but it's still served with gusto along with a delicious selection of traditional Portuguese fare.
 Several rooms -- the atrium, dining hall, and the Maria Keil room -- are set under vaulted ceilings and decorated with outstanding azulejo (tile) panels depicting Masonic-inspired mosaics of exceptional craftsmanship.
 Dishes like tasty octopus salad and an amazing variety of shellfish options enhance the dining experience.
 So too the tender juicy steaks that are prepared using secret recipes handed down over generations.
 A range of Portuguese beers, including the restaurant's own special brew, plus international lagers, complement a select wine list. (+351 21 342 3506)